LelsersLasers/EVC-BMS-Frontend/README.md

 		- Or snippets?
 	- And all the inputs?
 - Appearance:
+	- Use a table for stacked inputs so they all line up
 	- In general, better CSS
 	- Ex: better color diversity (and maybe some less aggressive colors)
 	- Update mobile CSS